Tittoffer/NorwegianTaskForce/README.md

 RHS will be located within ntf_rhs.
 The same goes for Vanilla and VSM etc. The purpose of segregating the addon pack this way is modularity and quick changes to our own repository.
 See [Classname documentation](https://drive.google.com/open?id=14DxzWqjp9WlpRB9yDjJroXFIcGJJzaiV6ghzJZemIDM) for more information.

+**Additions**

+Additions to the code, such as a new vehicle, should always be at the end of appropriate cfg*.

 **Naming**

 * ntf_*type*_*variant*_*color*_*name*